sendwithus/vic-tech-events/README.md

 * [YYJ Tech Slack Workspace](https://joinyyjtechslack.herokuapp.com/):

-* [YYJTech Ladies](http://www.yyjtechladies.com/about-us): Community-driven initiatives for women in business and technology to learn, grow, and empower each other.
+* [YYJ Tech Ladies](http://www.yyjtechladies.com/about-us): Community-driven initiatives for women in business and technology to learn, grow, and empower each other.